 Cubital tunnel syndrome can develop in several ways.
 The ulnar nerve is positioned right next to the bone and has very little padding over it, so pressure on the bone can quickly transition to excess pressure on the nerve.
 Holding your elbow in a bent position for a long period of time, which may occur while you’re sleeping, can also create pressure on the nerve.

-To learn more about the treatments available for cubital tunnel syndrome, please complete the appointment box or call 888-660-2663 to schedule a consultation with a Northwest Orthopaedic Specialists specialty-trained elbow doctor.
+To learn more about the treatments available for cubital tunnel syndrome, please request an appointment online or call 888-660-2663 to schedule a consultation with a Northwest Orthopaedic Specialists specialty-trained elbow doctor.

 Once you have scheduled your appointment, please use the link below to obtain our new patient forms and browse through our tips and preparation suggestions for your appointment.